Bridging Loans

 - Homeowners and property investors considered

-Eligibility varies between lenders and product types.
-The following conditions typically need to be in place.
+Eligibility varies by product type and lender.
+Tick through the checklist below to see where you stand.
 A broker can confirm what is realistic for your specific situation before any formal application is submitted.

 The loan is secured against a property you own or are purchasing.
-The property type and condition affect the available LTV and which lenders will consider the case.
-Standard residential, buy-to-let, commercial, and land are all considered, with varying criteria by type.
+Standard residential, buy-to-let, commercial, land, and non-standard construction are all considered, with varying criteria by type.
+The property's value, condition, and tenure affect the available LTV and lender panel.

 Your plan for repaying the loan at the end of the term.
 This is the most important factor in any bridging application.
 Common exits are a property sale, a remortgage, or the completion of a development project.
 Vague or unsupported exits are the most common reason applications are declined.

-Most bridging lenders will consider up to 70 to 75 percent LTV on standard residential property.
-Commercial, non-standard construction, and land attract lower thresholds.
+Most bridging lenders consider up to 70 to 75 percent LTV on standard residential property.
+Commercial, non-standard, and land attract lower thresholds.
 On a second charge structure, the combined balance of both loans is measured against the property value.
 All figures are illustrative only.

 Lenders require identification, proof of address, details of the security property, and evidence supporting your exit strategy.
 For regulated cases, income documentation is also required.
 Having these assembled before you enquire significantly reduces the time between application and completion.

-Eight tools to help you model costs, assess your exit, understand your property's position, and prepare your application before speaking to a broker.
-All figures are illustrative only.
+Eight tools to help you model costs, assess your exit, and prepare your application before speaking to a broker.
+Every figure is illustrative.
+Browse all tools

 Model gross loan, monthly rate, term, and fees to see net advance and total cost.